-But not just yet.
-We’re taking our sweet time before we retire our first GAL, Jumble & Flow.
-Before we re-launch our new brand and website, we’re taking small steps toward making sure we build something really good for you.
-For now, we’re “soft-launching” The Midst here on Substack: themidst.substack.com and eager for your feedback.
-In fact, we’re inviting readers to vote for their favorite Midst logo here.
+Baby steps.
+We’re taking our sweet time before we sunset our first GAL, Jumble & Flow.
+Before we go all in with re-launching our new brand and website, we’re taking interim steps toward making sure we build something really good to empower women in midlife.
+For now, we’re “soft-launching” The Midst here on Substack.

 The Midst team is the same team behind Jumble & Flow, and we’re bringing on more writers and team members to help us grow to become a mightier platform for women in their 40s and 50s.
 Our goal is to transform the conversation about these [pick your own adjective] years.
 No one is “over the hill” — we’re in the prime of our lives.
 We publish thoughtful stories that empower women in the midst of life to reimagine this period as a time of growth, exploration, and possibility.